jonro2955/job-tracker-client/tasks.md

+In PdfViewer, the tags text area is not being populated.
+Next, wire up the updater functions.

+In the adder page, after a successful add operation, the user should be routed to the jobs page where they can see the new entry.

-In jobs page, filter jobs by career, tags
+In jobs page, filter jobs by career, and tags.

 Add post-application edit options for marking an app as interviewd, rejected, etc to make it marked as such in list search view